Daaaav/bracketed_backslash/readme.md

 Dav999, written in Python.

 This bot is in active development.
+# License
+All code files in the entirety of this repository are licensed under GPLv3-only.
+You cannot automatically "upgrade" the license to a later version of the GPL, an upgrade has to be a relicensing that will be decided by the project maintainers.
 # Installation Instructions
 ## Requirements
 - Python ≥3.6 is required.